Kong/docs.konghq.com/app/_src/gateway-operator/guides/plugin-distribution.md

    docker build -t myheader:1.0.0 .
    ```

-   next push it to a registry available to the Kubernetes cluster where {{ site.kgo_product_name }} is running.
-A private registry can be used as well.
-Learn how to us in the documentation of [KongPluginInstallation](/gateway-operator/{{page.release}}/reference/custom-resources/#kongplugininstallation) CRD.
+   Next, push the image to a public or private registry available to the Kubernetes cluster where {{ site.kgo_product_name }} is running.

    ```bash
    docker tag myheader:1.0.0 <YOUR-REGISTRY-ADDRESS>/myheader:1.0.0
    docker push <YOUR-REGISTRY-ADDRESS>/myheader:1.0.0
    ```

-   The plugin from the example above is available in the public registry (Docker Hub) as `kong/plugin-example:1.0.0` for everyone.
-That source is used in the following steps.
+   In this example, the plugin is available in the public registry (Docker Hub) as `kong/plugin-example:1.0.0`.
+The following steps use the same source.

 3. Install the plugin using the `KongPluginInstallation` resource.
-It makes it available for instances of {{site.base_gateway}} resources.
+This resource makes the plugin available for instances of {{site.base_gateway}} resources.

    ```yaml
    echo '